Victor19Rodrigues/gostack-meetapp/README.md

 - :floppy_disk: [Installation](#installation)

 ## Technologies
-:hammer In this project the following technologies were used:
+:hammer: In this project the following technologies were used:

 ### Backend
 -   [Node.js](https://nodejs.org)